June 13, 2025

 The reporting dashboard is another favorite.
 I came across reviews describing how it gives a real-time snapshot of company spending, including vendor-specific insights and ready-to-download audit reports.
 Being able to drill down into trends has made it easier for finance teams to stay on top of their budgets.

 Approval workflows are also widely appreciated.
-G2 users mention that Ramp allows for flexible setups—like one-click approvals for smaller purchases and multi-level sign-offs for larger expenses.
+G2 users mention that Ramp allows for flexible setups — like one-click approvals for smaller purchases and multi-level sign-offs for larger expenses.
 It’s a level of customization that helps teams keep things moving without compromising oversight.

-I’ve seen G2 users mention that setting up bank integrations with Ramp isn’t always smooth.
+But I’ve also seen G2 users mention that setting up bank integrations with Ramp isn’t always smooth.
 It sometimes requires back-and-forth troubleshooting, which can be frustrating, especially for teams expecting a time-saving setup right out of the gate.

-A few features are noticeably missing, like payroll integration or detailed project-level expense tracking.
+Another recurring theme in G2 reviews was around missing features, like payroll integration or detailed project-level expense tracking.
 While these gaps aren’t deal breakers for every team, I’ve noticed reviewers pointing out that they could be limiting for more complex financial workflows.

 “I would love a built-in sync dashboard.
 The Dashboard would display the sync status of accounts payable/reimbursement and credit card transactions that synced or attempted to sync to the accounting system.
 Downloading the sync reports or clicking into each transaction with a sync error is not ideal for high transaction volume clients.”